transfluxus/openapi-to-fastapi/README.md

 make sure that the incoming requests and the outgoing responses were aligned with the models defined the specs.

+> ⚠️ This fork brings in the other methods. probably through refactoring the routes module in order to
+> reduce repetitions

 > ⚠️ This library was created to cover only our own needs first.
 So for now it's not
 > suitable for everyone and has a lot of technical restrictions.
 Please consider it as
 > experimental stuff